SilbigerLab/pH_Spec/Protocols/Absorbance_SOP.md

     1. If you want to shake the plate prior to your first read, check the box and set the number of seconds to shake.
 From the dropdown menu, select the shake mode.
     1. If you are planning to read a full plate, or if you are planning to read a rectangular portion of the plate, select Row of Column from the dropdown menu.
 If you are planning to read a more randomized sequence of wells, select Well from the dropdown.
 The latter option may slow down read time.
     1. Press OK to save these settings.
-1. Select the "configure your plate layout" icon (well plate).
+1. Select the "Template Editor" icon (well plate).
     1. Now you will define your plate map.
 This is important for generating a standard curve and unknown sample values based off the standard curve, and/or where you will identify your plate blanks.
     1. Click and drag your mouse over the wells you want to assign as your blanks, standards, or unknown samples.
 If you selected Well in the configuration settings above, you can hold down Ctrl as you select your wells.
     1. Once you've highlighted a set of your wells, either click Blank if these are you blank wells, or look at the right-hand menu, and select either Standards or Unknown.